ewrogers/SleepHunter4/docs/src/main-window/spell-queue.md

 The Spell Queue visibility can be toggled using the show/hide button.
 It will be shown when adding a new spell target for a character.

+## Additional Settings

+Additional settings for the `Spell Queue` can be found in the [Spell Macros Settings](../settings/spell-macros.md) window.